laszewski/laszewski.github.io/content/post/project-multicloud-x.md

 +++

-Be part of a team to create a multicloud natural language processing service.
+Be part of a team to create a multicloud access to a service offered by multiple cloud or cloud service providers.

-Your goal will be to develop an API, secure REST, and command line tool that easily interfaces with natural language services of multiple cloud providers.
-Your integrated service will utilize all or one of them to achieve a task related to NLP analysis.
+Your goal will be to develop an API, secure REST, and command line tool that easily interfaces with a service framework or tool offered by multiple cloud providers.
+Your integrated service will utilize all or one of them to achieve a task related to an analysis conducted by X.

 This is especially useful for data scientists that may want to access multiple cloud providers and eliminate vendor lock-in or to access